The lesson we are learning from zooming

 This is mainly because the company chose not to provide their app through Apple's official Mac app store or Microsoft Windows app store.
 Instead, consumers download it directly from the web.
 In this way, the Zoom software avoids living in an environment called sandboxed, which would have restricted its access to the Apple and Microsoft operating systems.

-As a result, Zoom can access deeper parts of operating systems and their web browsers.
+As a result, Zoom can gain access to deeper parts of operating systems and their web browsers.
 That is largely what makes Zoom sessions so easy to bring together.

 By choosing to bypass safer methods to install its application, Zoom has opted for a weaker security architecture, said Sinan Eren, CEO of Fyde, an application security firm.